joni0108/Just_MQL_Framework/docs/text_files.md

 # CAccount class
-This class will help you handling files, it is a big extension of the CFile built-in class <br>
+This class will help you handle files, it is a big extension of the CFile built-in class <br>

 ## Usage
 ```cpp